remote

 Per connection (AnyDesk since Oct 2025): A hybrid model that's less transparent.
 Real cost depends on your usage frequency.

-What this means in practice: A 10-person IT team managing 500 devices will pay roughly $509/month at TeamViewer (Business × 10), $60/month at Splashtop SOS (2 concurrent technicians), or ~$750–900/year at Sobrii Remote Starter (500 devices × €18).
-These numbers aren't comparable unless you factor in what each delivers.
+What this means in practice: A 10-person IT team managing 500 devices will pay roughly $509/month at TeamViewer (Business × 10), $90/month at ScreenConnect Standard for 2 concurrent techs, or about €9,000/year at Sobrii Remote Essential (500 devices × €18).
+These numbers are not comparable unless you factor in what each delivers.

 Which Remote Desktop Tool Is Best for SMBs?